HMNB Devonport: Type 23 frigates

 In changes to base porting arrangements announced in November 2017, HM Ships Argyll, Monmouth and Montrose were all to join the Portsmouth Flotilla (however, Monmouth retired in 2021, Montrose decommissioned in 2023 and Argyll in 2024); HM Ships Richmond, and St Albans moved in the opposite direction, to Devonport.
 Richmond also became a Devonport ship on completion of her refit.
 St Albans moved to Devonport in July 2019 in preparation for her major refit.
 HMS Westminster retired in 2024 followed by HMS Northumberland in 2025.
-In 2025, it was confirmed that HMS Iron Duke would relocate from Portsmouth to the Devonport naval base.
+In 2025, it was confirmed that (since retired) would relocate from Portsmouth to the Devonport naval base.
+Devonport became the sole base for Type 23 frigates with the retirement of HMS Lancaster in December 2025.